tomkelly111/war-games/README.md

 ## CREDITS

 ### Color
-- Colors were selected from the following site: https://mycolor.space/?hex=%2300452D&sub=1
+- Colors were selected from the following site: https://mycolor.space/

 ### Media
 - Logo image was taken from the following site: https://www.flaticon.com/free-icons/rock-paper-scissors and is credited at the bottom of the page.
-- Button icons are taken from the following site: https://fontawesome.com/
+- User choice icons were taken from the following site: https://fontawesome.com/